Home » Blog » Easy Chicken Chow Mein

 Easy Chicken Chow Mein

-*This recipe was first published back in 2017.
-It has been updated with some new photos and a how-to video in 2020.
+This recipe was first published back in 2017.
+It has been updated with new photos and a how-to video in 2020 and 2025.

-For me, a visit to Panda Express has never been complete without a steaming heap of chow mein, but we can all agree that Panda Express isn’t the best place to eat in terms of healthy options.
+For me, a visit to Panda Express has never been complete without a generous helping of chow mein, but we can all agree that Panda Express isn’t the best place to eat in terms of healthy options.
 That is exactly why I decided to make my own easy Chicken Chow Mein at home!
 Chicken Chow Mein is always made with thin, wimpy noodles at chain restaurants (like Panda Express).
-I used some big-boy noodles in this recipe and trust me, it’s so much better!
+I used some big-boy noodles (fresh chow mein stir fry noodles) in this recipe and trust me, it’s so much better!

 How to make Easy Chicken Chow Mein: